Wilderness kayaking holiday at Lake Skadar

 First, we shall head back down the small waterways of the Karatuna, past, lily pad fields and with lots of birdlife.
 Once we are into the main body of the lake we paddle around deserted islands with jaw-dropping views over the hills and mountains before swinging past the twin peaks island of Vranjina to camp opposite the monastery of Sv.Nikola on the Morača Delta.
 Paddling distance: 18km

 After a lazy morning and lunch chilling on the banks of the Morača, we shall paddle down the other side of the delta and across the open water to the deepest point of the lake, Raduš (depth 120m) where locals Danilo and Lidija will prepare a delicious fish dinner for us.
 Swimming is very much encouraged at this spot!
-After dinner we paddle in the moonlight a further 30 minutes back up the coast to the abandoned fishing village of Pristan, where we shall camp.
-Paddling distance: 6-7km
+We sleep in charming waterside apartments this night to take advantage of some hot showers!
+Paddling distance: 10km

 Hugging the shoreline, it is time to paddle further south towards the clear open waters.
 Passing the old fishing settlements of Raduš and Krnjice, we will have stunning views of the Prokletije mountain range on our left, the famous “cursed” mountains of Albania.
 Around halfway we will have the opportunity to stop by at Starčevo Gorica, one of the most remote of the lake’s seven island monasteries.
 We will eventually camp at Murići, just 90 minutes further down the coast, a gorgeous, practically unknown 400m long freshwater beach that even in summer is practically deserted!
 Paddling distance: 15km